 Any reduction in mesh size should be gradual - one mesh size at a time.
-Some horses may adjust to the smaller size with ease and others may not.
+Some horses may adjust to the smaller size with ease, some may adjust in time and others may not.
 Smaller mesh sizes do not necessarily equate to your equine eating slower - he may not be able to eat at all or become frustrated.

 Individuals can vary significantly in how adept they are at using their lips and teeth.
 An individual may have the ability to extract hay from a particular mesh size, but not the patience level.
 Each individual has a mental and/or physical frustration threshold.
 Patience level always trumps your horse's ability when it comes to extracting hay.